Skip to main content

 • Knowledge of how the game/application is configured and started.

-Once there create a new folder with the same name as the game/application you would like to add then open the folder (e.g yourgame) - ensure it is lower case
+2. Once there, create a new folder with the same name as the game/application you would like to add - make sure the folder name is in lower case; next, open the folder (e.g yourgame).

-Upload the game files to the folder you just created
+3. Upload the game files to the folder you just created.

-Now that we have the files uploaded go back to /home/minecraft and create a folder named .schemas and then open it.
+1. Now that we have the files uploaded, go back to /home/minecraft and create a folder named .schemas, and then open it.

-Now create a new JSON file with the same name as your game/application such as yourGame.json
+2. Next, create a new JSON file with the same name as your game/application, such as yourGame.json

-Open the file to edit it and copy-paste the following into the file.
+3. Open the file to edit it and copy-paste the following into the file:

 {